Quick answer

 Non-EU nationals registering a JDG without confirming permit authorisation.
 The most serious error.
 CEIDG accepts the registration.
 The immigration violation is identified at permit renewal — by which point unwinding it is significantly more complex and expensive than not registering in the first place.

 Choosing a tax regime without accountant advice.
 The choice is binding for the tax year.
-The difference between regimes at the same revenue level can be PLN 10,000–30,000.
+The difference between regimes at the same revenue level can be a significant threshold–30,000.
 Get advice before selecting — the cost is a fraction of the potential difference.

 Not registering for VAT when required.
 Above PLN 200,000 annual revenue, VAT registration is mandatory.
 For certain activities and cross-border services, registration may be required from the first transaction regardless of revenue.
 Confirm your VAT position before issuing your first invoice.